Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 People in Boston used to eat spaghetti on Wednesdays.
 Many of them still do.
 That's because pasta was on sale on Wednesdays in local grocery stores.
 They got in the habit of eating it and still eat pasta on that day of the week.

 If you lived in Sweden, you would not have to wonder what to prepare for dinner on Thursday.
 It was customary for families to eat split pea soup on that day.
 It is a thick soup made with yellow peas and salted pork.
 The soup was eaten to keep people full because they fasted on Fridays.

-Today, families in Sweden eat split pea soup on Thursdays, whether they plan to fast on Friday or not.
+Today, families in Sweden eat split pea soup on Thursdays, whether they plan to fast on Fridays or not.

 Older people grew up eating fish on Fridays based on a religious myth that no red meat should be eaten because Jesus was crucified on Friday.
-Therefore, fish became the staple.
+Therefore, fish became a staple.